(412) 212-2333

 Anxiety disorders, including Obsessive-Compulsive Disorder (OCD), are characterized by excessive worry, fear, and repetitive behaviors.

-ILF neurofeedback targets the brainwaves linked to anxiety, helping to calm overactive brain regions and balance the autonomous nervous system, improving emotional regulation.
+ILF neurofeedback targets the brainwaves linked to anxiety, helping to calm overactive brain regions and balance the autonomic nervous system, improving emotional regulation.
 By promoting relaxation and enhancing brain flexibility, neurofeedback reduces symptoms of anxiety and OCD, improving overall mental health.

 Research Study: NFB & Anxiety